More About Reiki

 Stimulates the body’s immune system

-Initiates the feeling of security, peace and wellness
+Initiates the feeling of security, peace, and wellness

 Brings a peaceful, deep relaxation

-Promotes natural self-healing
+And promotes natural self-healing

 Many of my clients begin with an understanding that Reiki is a “healing process.”
 I would like to help you be completely at ease before you even book your first session.

 I will help you understand how Reiki is practiced, its safety, and medical use.
 And rest assured, I am available to answer any questions that may not be answered here before